melonlorrd/site/blog/2025-10-12-not-everything-needs-science.md

 # Not Everything Needs Science

-I assure you I am not a science denier.
-This is my opinion.
+I assure you, I am not a science denier.
+But sometimes I wonder, does everything in life really need a scientific reason?

 <!-- truncate -->